alexshtf/alexshtf.github.io/_posts/2024-01-21-Bernstein.md

 $$

-But the standard basis $$\mathbb{B}_n$$ is _aweful_ for estimating polynomials from data.
+But the standard basis $$\mathbb{B}_n$$ is _awful_ for estimating polynomials from data.
 In this post we will explore other ways to represent polynomials that are appropriate for machine learning, and are readily available in standard Python packages.
 We note, that one advantage of polynomials over other non-linear feature bases is that the only hyperparameter is their _degree_.
 There is no "kernel width", like in radial basis functions[^1].

 The second source of their bad reputation is misunderstanding of Weierstrass' approximation theorem.
 It's usually cited as "polynomials can approximate arbitrary continuous functions".
 But that's not entrely true.
 They can approximate arbitrary continuous functions **in an interval**.
 This means that when using polynomial features, the data must be normalized to lie in an interval.
 It can be done using min-max scaling, computing empirical quantiles, or passing the feature through a sigmoid.
 But we should avoid the use of polynomials on raw un-normalized features.